JetBrains/intellij-sdk-docs/topics/appendix/resources/extension_point_list.md

 - [IntelliJ Community Plugins](#intellij-community-plugins)
 - [Android Plugin](#android-plugin)

- > Dedicated Extension Point Lists specific to IDEs are available under _Part VIII - Product Specific_.
+ > Dedicated Extension Point/Listener Lists specific to IDEs are available under _Part VIII — Product Specific_.
  >
  > See also [Explore the IntelliJ Platform API](explore_api.md) for more information and strategies.
  >